Polycarbonate Milling: What You Need To Know Before CNC Machining

 Impact Resistance: Polycarbonate is known for its outstanding impact resistance, with a tensile strength range of 60-70 MPa.
 It can absorb significant forces without cracking or breaking, ensuring durability and reliability in applications exposed to high impact or stress, such as protective covers and safety equipment.

-Preparations Before CNC Milling Polycarbonate
+What Preparations Are Needed Before CNC Milling Polycarbonate

 Selecting The Right Cutting Tools